tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

     [+] Message: <systemEventMessage/>
 ```

-Okay, this is interesting and opens lots of opportunities from the offensive standpoint.
-We can try to find sensitive content like passwords and company secrets.
+Okay, this is interesting and opens lots of offensive opportunities.
+We can find sensitive content like passwords and company secrets.
 But my first thought was to intercept and modify messages containing Microsoft Word attachments, adding some "malware" capability.
 ## Mixing features and tricks

 Let's discuss some features and tricks that, when mixed, can open new ways to pwn users.
 #### Graph API Change Notifications

-Instead of retrieving all users' messages to find interesting attachments, we can adopt the use of Change Notifications.
+Instead of retrieving all users' messages to find old attachments, we can adopt the use of Change Notifications.
 The [Microsoft Graph API change notifications](https://learn.microsoft.com/en-us/graph/api/resources/change-notifications-api-overview?view=graph-rest-1.0) feature allows applications to receive real-time updates when data changes in Microsoft 365 services (like emails, files, chats, or user information).
 Instead of constantly polling for changes, your application subscribes to specific events, and when a change occurs, Microsoft Graph sends a notification to a specified endpoint (like a webhook).

 Exciting resources that support change notifications: